-The Arbitration Act provides a list of explicitly non-arbitrable disputes, which include real property disputes regarding creation, modification and termination of ownership rights or other rights in rem, disputes concerning personal status; and disputes relating to enforcement proceedings or arising in the course of bankruptcy or restructuring proceedings.
+The Arbitration Act provides a list of explicitly non-arbitrable disputes, which include real property disputes regarding creation, modification and termination of ownership rights or other rights in rem, disputes concerning personal status, consumer disputes and disputes relating to enforcement proceedings or arising in the course of bankruptcy or restructuring proceedings.
+Consumer disputes are only arbitrable under the Act on Consumer Arbitration.